-- b.
-Informational Value of Audit Reports What exactly is meant by "information value of audit reports" would need to be defined more precisely to answer this in greater detail.
-The transparency and information value of audit reports can be improved in many respects, including in respect to disclosures under IFRS (e.g., segments, cash flows, etc.) While extended audit reports with disclosure of key or critical audit matters have emerged, there remains work to make these more meaningful and less boilerplate. - c.
-Internal Governance of Audit Firms Improving internal firm governance needs to come through engagement level audit quality indicators such that existing transparency reports are not marketing materials, but useful decision-making communications.
-More work is needed at the engagement level as noted in Question #11. - d.
-Joint Audits We do not support joint audits.
-In fact, we are very strongly opposed to them and see joint audits as a race to the bottom on audit quality.
-See comments in Question #12.1. - e.
-Mandatory Rotation As an organization, CFA Institute has not supported mandatory audit rotation.
-We have supported disclosures of audit tenure and routine audit tendering, but we believe there are other elements of audit reform that could improve audit quality more significantly as outlined in Questions #11, 12.1 and 13.
-Harmonization of mandatory rotation would, however, make the rules clearer to investors. - f.
+- a.
+Fraud Until there is a definition of fraud that is consistent between the audit profession and the general public, improvements will be challenging. - b.
+Information Value of Audit Reports The transparency and information value of audit reports can be improved in many respects, but this would require a separate consultation. - c.
+Internal Firm Governance Improving internal firm governance needs to come through engagement level audit quality indicators such that existing transparency reports are not marketing materials, but useful decision-making communications. - d.
+Joint Audits -We are very strongly opposed to joint audits and see them as a race to the bottom on audit quality. - e.
+Mandatory Audit Rotation We have not supported mandatory audit rotation, but have supported disclosure of audit tenure and routine audit tendering when investors perceive the tenure is excessive. - f.
 Non-Audit Services We support prohibition in the providing of certain non-audit services to audit clients.
-As we note in response to Question #11 related to Question #10, there appears to be some simplification worth considering, though some investors view that all non-audit services should be banned.
+There appears to be some simplification worth considering, though some investors view that all non-audit services should be banned.
 Some investors believe that reporting on sustainability information should be considered a prohibited non-audit service.
-We are not convinced of this argument and believe further study on the nature of the disclosures being assured, their connection to the financial statements and their linkage to internal controls should be explored further before a determination is made on that point. - g.
-Liability Caps We believe that all caps on legal liability should be removed.
-Auditors will audit more thoroughly for their own self-preservation if they face the potential of unlimited liability.
-As they say, "the prospect of hanging focuses mind wonderfully." - h.
+We are not convinced of this argument and believe further study on the nature of the disclosures being assured, their connection to the financial statements, and their linkage to internal controls should be explored further before a determination is made on that point. - g.
+Liability Caps We believe that all caps on legal liability should be removed. - h.
 Limit Member State Options Optionality always reduces comparability and quality in corporate reporting and audit.
 As such, we do not support optionality at the member state level.
 Optionality also reduces effective enforcement.
-Further, the tenants of high-quality audit are not "optional" measures either increase the quality and effectiveness of the audit or they do not. - i.
-Passporting We need more information on what his would look like and the legal challenges to be able to comment most effectively.
-We would need more harmonization of rules and more analysis of the legal frameworks and cross border legal rights to investors.
-In the United States, investors through the PCAOB have sought more transparency on the use of other auditors and the legal liability concerns this presents for inspection, enforcement and investor legal rights.
+Tenants of high-quality reporting are not optional. - i.
+Passporting We need more information on what this would look like and the legal challenges to be able to comment most effectively.